drsophiemurray/lowcat/README.md

 Results are output in .txt, .json, and IDL .sav formats.
 Computation time on Linux Mint 17 Cinnamon 64-bit with Intel Xeon CPU 3.75GHz x4 with 15.6Gb memory was 168 minutes.

+The methods used and resulting catalogue information will be described in a upcoming paper currently in preparation by Murray, S. A., et al.

 License
 -------